 Food at the restaurant, the only place to eat without going into town, is good, not great, and overall the staff is pleasant.
 The motel is a short walk from the ranger station where you’ll go for all of your safaris.
 The views are excellent.

 The one thing that makes it worth it, despite the negatives, is location.
+I’ll also mention that Mole Motel is run by the government so a large proportion of the proceeds goes to local communities and maintaining the park.

 Here’s a link to their room rates.
 Definitely book ahead, on their website.
 At the time of writing, they were not listed on any hotel booking sites.